agentmodels/agentmodels.org/chapters/5c-joint-inference.md

 This example compares a model that assumes an optimal agent (and just infers their preferences and softmax noise) to a model that also allows for sub-optimal time-inconsistent agents.
 Before making a direct comparison, we demonstrate that we can infer the preferences of time-inconsistent agents from observations of their behavior.

 #### Assume discounting, infer "Naive" or "Sophisticated"
 First we condition on the path where the agent moves to Donut North.
-We call this the `naive` path because its distinctive to the Naive hyperbolic discounter:
+We call this the `naive` path because it is distinctive to the Naive hyperbolic discounter:

 ~~~~
+// draw_naive_path
 var world = makeRestaurantChoiceMDP();
 var path = map(first,restaurantNameToObservationTime11['naive']);
 GridWorld.draw(world, {trajectory:path});